Last Updated on June 20, 2022 by Letícia Melo

 However, it is worth mentioning that public hospitals are only available in neighboring cities like Faro and Portimao.

-As far as education is concerned, there are several international schools within Albufeira that offer proper education at all levels.
+As far as education is concerned, several international schools within Albufeira offer proper education at all levels.

 Leisure and nightlife in Albufeira

-While Albufeira fails in other things, this coastal city compensates in other ways like providing plenty of things to do for every age group.
-One option that you ought to explore is walking down the mosaic-tiled streets of the old town and getting to interact with locals and also experience the local cuisine in the small family-friendly restaurants.
+While Albufeira fails in other things, this coastal city compensates in other ways, like providing plenty of things to do for every age group.
+One option that you should explore is walking down the old town’s mosaic-tiled streets, interacting with locals, and experiencing the local cuisine in the small family-friendly restaurants.

-From the old town, you can easily access the nearest beach dubbed the ‘tunnel beach’ since you have to go through a tunnel to get there.
+You can easily access the nearest beach from the old town, dubbed the ‘tunnel beach’, since you have to go through a tunnel to get there.

 However, if you are into the exhilarating urban nightlife, then you have to pay a visit to ‘the Oura Strip’, which is the liveliest part of Albufeira.